-Ursula Bellugi is a professor and director of the Laboratory for Cognitive Neuroscience at the Salk Institute.
-She is also associated with the Neurosciences Group, the Cognitive Sciences Program, the Institute for Neural Computation, and the Psychology Department at UC San Diego.
-She is a visiting professor at Rockefeller University, the University of Hong Kong, and the Consiglio Nationale delle Ricerche in Rome.
-Bellugi is the recipient of several awards, including the IPSEN Prize, the Distinguished Scientific Contribution Award from the American Psychological Association, and a MERIT award from the NIH.
-Her research is focused on the biological foundations of language and cognitive functions and their genetic basis, including studies of language, modality and the brain; brain organization: clues from sign aphasia; spatial language and spatial cognition; and fractionations between language and cognition; and Williams Syndrome: bridging cognition and gene.
-These studies permit the exploration of some of the central issues of cognitive neuroscience linking cognitive functions with their bases in neurobiology and gene expression.
-Bellugi has co-authored several books including The Signs of Language (Harvard University Press, 1988), and What the Hands Reveal About the Brain (Branford Books, 1990).
+Ursula Bellugi (d.
+April 17, 2022) was a professor and director of the Laboratory for Cognitive Neuroscience at the Salk Institute.
+She was also associated with the Neurosciences Group, the Cognitive Sciences Program, the Institute for Neural Computation, and the Psychology Department at UC San Diego.
+She was a visiting professor at Rockefeller University, the University of Hong Kong, and the Consiglio Nationale delle Ricerche in Rome.
+Bellugi was the recipient of several awards, including the IPSEN Prize, the Distinguished Scientific Contribution Award from the American Psychological Association, and a MERIT award from the NIH.
+Her research focused on the biological foundations of language and cognitive functions and their genetic basis, including studies of language, modality, and the brain; brain organization: clues from sign aphasia; spatial language and spatial cognition; and fractionations between language and cognition; and Williams Syndrome: bridging cognition and gene.
+These studies permitted the exploration of some of the central issues of cognitive neuroscience linking cognitive functions with their bases in neurobiology and gene expression.
+Bellugi co-authored several books including The Signs of Language (Harvard University Press, 1988), and What the Hands Reveal About the Brain (Branford Books, 1990).